Let’s Unleash The Details Of The Kamov Ka-52 Alligator

 The attack helicopter was publicly introduced as the “Ka-50 Black Shark” in March 1992.
 In November 1993, four production helicopters were transported to the Army Aviation Combat Training Centre at Torzhok, marking the initiation of field trials.
 On 28 August 1995, the President of the Russian Federation granted authorization for the deployment of the Ka-50 within the Russian Army.
 However, the collapse of the Soviet Union resulted in a drastic reduction in defence procurement, leading to the delivery of only a dozen Ka-50s instead of the originally planned several hundred, intended to replace the Mil Mi-24.

-We would encourage you to explore this article as well: Discover the Best of the Pinaka MBRL System
+We would encourage you to explore this article as well: Let's Recap The Details Of The MiG-23 And MiG-27 In 2023

 The Ka-50, along with its variants, has been designated as the dedicated support helicopter for special forces, while the Mil Mi-28 has become the primary gunship for the army.
 Production of the Ka-50 was resumed in 2006, and in 2009, the Russian Air Force received three units constructed from incomplete airframes dating back to the mid-1990s.